kagisearch/pyllms/README.md

 ```

-Library will attempt to read the API keys and the default model from environment variables, which you can set like this:
+Library will attempt to read the API keys and the default model from environment variables, which you can set like this (for the provider you are using):

 ```
 export OPENAI_API_KEY="your_api_key_here"